Jane Franklin: Interactions with the indigenous people

-Jane Franklin requested George Augustus Robinson the Protector of Aborigines to send her a "black boy" from the Wybalenna Aboriginal Establishment along with other curiosities such as snakes and the skull of an aboroginal.
+Jane Franklin requested George Augustus Robinson the Protector of Aborigines to send her a "black boy" from the Wybalenna Aboriginal Establishment along with other curiosities such as snakes and the skull of an Aboriginal.
 Robinson sent her a nine-year-old boy whom he had renamed Timmie, but whose original name was Timemendic.
 Lady Franklin renamed the boy Timeo and handed him over to her step-daughter Eleanor Franklin.
 Timeo was trained as a household servant but was deemed too "idle and disobedient" and the Franklins attempted to offload him to the Hobart Orphan School.

 In 1841, Lady Jane decided to try and "civilise" a second child from Wybalenna.
 A six-year-old girl named Mary (original name Mathinna) was sent to live at Government House at Hobart with the Franklins although she was not an orphan.
 Again, it was Lady Franklin's step-daughter who was placed in charge of her care.
 Lady Jane compared Mathinna more favourably in comparison to Timemendic, with Mathinna being described as more intelligent and sweet, while Timemendic was "much blacker in complexion than Mathinna who appears to us to be daily growing more copper-coloured as she advances in civilization".